isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Pumpkin.md

 <section>
 	<h4>Harvesting:</h4>
 	<img title="Ripening Pumpkins.
 Photo by Victoria lim." src="/images/Plants/pumpkin%20(2)_ripe_victorialim.jpg">
-	<p>Plants can be harvested for fruits around 4 months after sowing.
+	<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> for fruits around 4 months after sowing.
 The best time to harvest young shoots, stems and ripe fruit is in the early morning, before 9am.</p>
 	<p>Pumpkin fruits are ripe for harvesting when the stalk holding the fruit starts to shrivel and turn brown.
 The pumpkin can be harvested and kept for another two weeks for the skin to harden and for the flesh to become sweeter.
 Both the flesh and seeds of ripe fruit can be eaten.</p>
 	<p>Regularly harvest the mature fruit to encourage the plant to keep producing.</p>
 	<p>The plant will continuously produce fruit for about 6 months to a year before declining.</p>